 Embedded Derivatives.
 The portion of the Total Interest on the notes which is computed by reference to the cash dividends paid on the Company's common stock is considered an embedded derivative.
 Pursuant to SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", as amended by SFAS No. 138, "Accounting for Certain Derivative Instruments and Certain Hedging Activities", the Company has bifurcated this dividend portion of the interest on the notes and, based on a valuation by an independent third party, estimated the fair value of the embedded derivative liability.
-At issuance of the notes, the estimated initial fair value was \$24,738, which was recorded as a discount to the notes and is classified as a derivative liability on the consolidated balance sheet.
+At issuance of the November 2004 notes, the estimated initial fair value was \$24,738, which was recorded as a discount to the notes and classified as a derivative liability on the consolidated balance sheet.
 At December 31, 2004, with the issuance of \$1,405 of additional notes, the derivative liability was estimated at \$25,686.
-At March 31, 2005, with the issuance of \$14,959 of additional notes in connection with the November 2004 placement, the derivative liability was estimated at \$30,379.
+At June 30, 2005, with the issuance of \$14,959 of additional notes in connection with the November 2004 placement and the issuance of \$30,000 of additional notes in April 2005, the derivative liability was estimated at \$41,325.
 Changes to the fair value of this embedded derivative are reflected quarterly as an adjustment to interest expense.
-The Company recognized in the first quarter of 2005 a gain of \$828, due to changes in the fair value of the embedded derivative, which was reported as an adjustment to interest expense.
+The Company recognized a gain of \$299 in the second quarter of 2005 and a gain of \$1,127 for the first half of 2005, due to changes in the fair value of the embedded derivative, which was reported as an adjustment to interest expense.